Sanchayan-Bhowal/sanchayan-bhowal.github.io/content/research/_index.md

 ## Publications

 1. Bhowal, S., & Mukherjee, S. (2024).
 Rates of Convergence of the Magnetization in the Tensor Curie–Weiss Potts Model.
 Journal of Statistical Physics, 192(1), 2. [{{< icon "link" >}}](https://doi.org/10.1007/s10955-024-03382-w)
 2. Bhowal, S., & Mukherjee, S. (2023).
 Limit theorems and phase transitions in the tensor Curie-Weiss Potts model.
-Accepted at Information and Inference: A Journal of the IMA. [{{< icon "link" >}}](https://arxiv.org/abs/2307.01052)
+To appear in Information and Inference: A Journal of the IMA. [{{< icon "link" >}}](https://arxiv.org/abs/2307.01052)
 3. Bhowal, S., Samanta, R. J., Ray, A., Bhattacharyya, S., & Hens, C. (2023).
 Exploring the potential of collective learning to reduce foraging time.
 Chaos, Solitons & Fractals, 168, 113123. [{{< icon "link" >}}](https://doi.org/10.1016/j.chaos.2023.113123)

 ------